floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Have not chosen to fight the ticket in a traffic court

-Apart from reducing the traffic fine, taking the course can remove violation points from a driver's record.
-So, to choose this option, offenders should:
+Apart from reducing the traffic fine, taking the course may be helpful for removing violation points from a driver's record.
+To choose this option, offenders should:

 • Notify the clerk of the court of their decision within 30 days from the date of the traffic citation